 I remember I was in my late forties.
 While putting on my make up I thought to my self “I don’t see the signs of aging like wrinkles, no darkness under my eyes, smoothes firm skin, but I did have a few gray strands of hair.

-Fast forward a few years, I was still looking good in my 50s, but I found that when I wore my hair back in a ponytail, I would get a slight lift in my skin which in turn made me look younger.
-OK, I thought…it’s starting.
+Fast forward a few years – I was still looking good in my 50s, but I found that when I wore my hair back in a ponytail, I would get a slight lift in my skin which in turn made me look younger.
+OK, I thought…it’s starting (meaning the sagging).

 I never considered the changes that were going on in the inside (out of ignorance) for worrying about my fading youth.
 I strongly believe that taking care of the inside will manifest itself on the outside.